How to Run YugabyteDB in Docker and Docker Compose

 Prerequisites

-Before proceeding with this guide to install YugabyteDB, ensure that you have the Docker runtime installed on your local machine.
-To download and install Docker, checkout the installation page.
+Before proceeding, ensure that you have Docker installed on your machine.
+To download and install Docker, check out the installation page.

-To create a 1-node cluster with a replication factor (RF) of 1, first pull the docker image:
+To create a 1-node cluster with a replication factor (RF) of 1, first pull the Docker image (pinning a tag is recommended so your guide stays reproducible):

 1